San Diego Humane Society’s Wild at Heart cat adoption program

 - Monitoring and providing for the safety and well-being of the cats.

-- Willingness to trap the cats and provide veterinary care in the event of a severe injury or illness.
+- Willingness to trap the cats and seek veterinary care in the event of a severe injury or illness.

-San Diego Humane Society and other professionals recommend the adoption of 2 – 5 Wild at Heart cats at one time.
+San Diego Humane Society and other professionals recommend the adoption of two to five Wild at Heart cats at one time.
 Cats are more likely to stay at their new home if they have the company and companionship of other cats.
-Being housed together or near each other during the acclimation period allows the cats to get used to the other cats.
-Once released the cats will likely look out for each other and alert one another when any danger is present.
+Being housed together or near one another during the acclimation period allows them to get used to the other cats.
+Once released, the cats will likely look out for each other and alert one another when any danger is present.

 For more information about community cats, visit Alley Cat Allies.